 4. Find an alternative role if the current one no longer fits

 Employees might outgrow their current role, if for example, they develop as people.
 Conversely, a role might also outgrow an employee, if for example digital advancements are occurring too quickly for the employee.
-If you want to know how your fellow HR managers are dealing with this, then read this e-book.

 An easy way to solve a mismatch between competencies and role is job crafting: Encourage employees to adapt their roles within their current position so that it better suits their needs.
 For example, if a supermarket employee is having difficulties with the self-checkout system, then allow this employee to work behind the regular cash register.
 Offering an alternative role within the company could also be a solution: whether it’s a promotion or a relocation.